Responsive Menu

 Strategy 2: Talk to Your People

 Be sure the people going with you understand your condition as best you can.
-They may need to know migraine is more than a headache, what steps you take if you get an attack, and how they can help you prevent one.
+They may need to know that a migraine is more than a headache, what steps you take if you get an attack, and how they can help you prevent one.
 This may mean you need to take the time to explain some of your symptoms and triggers to your family or friends.
 You can refer to my post-Migraine Facts 101: Knowledge is Power or The American Migraine Foundation for resources.
 Maybe they can’t change your whole world, but they could forgo that perfume.
-A vacation is the big picture and everyone wants to have a good time.
+A vacation is the big picture; everyone wants a good time.

 Migraine during Vacation--chairs on beachj